 Lauraville Fair 2008-11.
 WLOY provided press coverage and maintained a booth at the event with considerable traffic and visibility.

-The Mayor’s Annual Christmas Parade 2010-12.
+The Mayor’s Annual Christmas Parade 2010-13.
 WLOY was the only non-commercial media represented at the parade, by invitation.
 We gave out over 600 candy canes and a huge stuffed bear and still get compliments in Hampden on our float design.
 Although the parade was cancelled in 2013, WLOY completed it’s float and held a solo parade in Hampden handing out gifts and candy for several hours!
 The parade resumed in 2014 and WLOY remains an annual presence.
 We gave out 2,500 candy canes in the 2015 parade!!